turingschool/backend-curriculum-site/module1/projects/battleship/iteration_2.md

 # => true
 ```

 Note that all of the different cases listed above should be their own tests.
+This will help you break this problem down into small steps and working on them one at a time.
 You should not have one big test for validating placement.

 ### Tools for validation